-The Program has implemented over 50 structural practices and over 6,000 acres of operational practices since 2021.
-This includes:
+The Program has implemented over 98 structural practices and over 10,260 acres of operational practices since 2021, including:

-- 15 ACDC farmers have signed the Clean Water Pledge with Lower Fox Demonstration Farms Network. - A Soil Health Education and Demonstration (SHED) building was constructed in collaboration with Outagamie County, Oneida Nation, and NEW Water.
-This building houses shared farm equipment available for rent to farmers in Brown and Outagamie counties, provides space for field days and sharing findings from small-scale demonstration agriculture plots. - Structural practice opportunities: provides grassed waterways, water and sediment control basins (WASCOBs), wetlands, Conservation Reserve Program, filter strips, critical area plantings, two-stage ditches, and more. - Operational practice opportunities: cover crops (planting into green, interseeding, or post-harvest), residue-tillage, low disturbance manure application (LDMA), alfalfa with grass, and more.
+- 16 ACDC farmers have signed the Clean Water Pledge with Lower Fox Demonstration Farms Network. - The Soil Health Education and Demonstration (SHED) building was officially celebrated with the completion of a sign install by County Road U. This building houses shared farm equipment available for rent to farmers in Brown and Outagamie Counties, provides space for field days and sharing findings from small-scale demonstration agriculture plots. - A Critical Area Planting (CAP) Program was started in 2023 to provide different 1 acre seed mix bags to farmers to plant in shallow concentrated flow paths as a way to stabilize soil and prevent loss of topsoil and nutrients. - Structural practice opportunities: grassed waterways, water and sediment control basins (WASCOBs), wetlands, filter strips, critical area plantings, two-stage ditches, Conservation Reserve Program and more. - Operational practice opportunities: cover crops (planting into green, drone seeding, interseeding, or post-harvest), residue-tillage, low disturbance manure injection (LDMI), alfalfa with grass, and more.